QEntangle/PQC-VPN/QUICKSTART-REAL.md

 # Test bandwidth from Charlie to Alice
 docker exec pqc-spoke-charlie iperf3 -c 172.20.1.10 -p 5001 -t 30

-# Results will show real encrypted throughput with PQC overhead
+# Results will show encrypted throughput with PQC
+# Performance will vary based on hardware and network conditions
 ```

 ### Security Verification